24th Special Operations Wing

-The 24th Special Operations Wing (Air Force Special Tactics) is a United States Air Force active-duty wing that was activated on 12 June 2012.
-Its headquarters is at Hurlburt Field, Florida and it has component groups located in North Carolina, Georgia and Washington.
-It is the third special operations wing in Air Force Special Operations Command (AFSOC).
+The 24th Special Operations Wing (Air Force Special Tactics) was a United States Air Force active-duty wing that was activated on 12 June 2012 and which furled its colors on 16 May 2025.
+Its headquarters was at Hurlburt Field, Florida and it had component groups located in North Carolina, Georgia and Washington.
+It was the third special operations wing in Air Force Special Operations Command (AFSOC).

-The 24th SOW is a reactivation of the 24th Wing, previously assigned with the Twelfth Air Force, stationed at Howard Air Force Base, Panama.
+The 24th SOW was a reactivation of the 24th Wing, previously assigned with the Twelfth Air Force, stationed at Howard Air Force Base, Panama.
 It was inactivated on 1 November 1999.
 The inactivation of the 24th Wing and the closure of Howard Air Force Base ended an 82-year United States Air Force presence in Panama, which began with the formation of the 7th Aero Squadron on 29 March 1917.

+Mission

-The 24th Special Operations Wing is the only Special Tactics Wing in the Air Force.
-Its primary mission is to conduct global air, space, and cyber-enabled special operations across the spectrum of conflict to prepare to fight.
-The 24 SOW is U.S. Special Operations Command's tactical air/ground integration force and the Air Force's special operations ground force that leads global access, precision strike, personnel recovery and battlefield surgery operations.
+The 24th Special Operations Wing (24 SOW) was the only Special Tactics Wing in the Air Force.
+Its primary mission was to conduct global air, space, and cyber-enabled special operations across the spectrum of conflict to prepare to fight.
+The 24 SOW was U.S. Special Operations Command's tactical air/ground integration force and the Air Force's special operations ground force that leads global access, precision strike, personnel recovery and battlefield surgery operations.